bonny/WordPress-Simple-History/readme.txt

 * **Gravity Forms**<br>
 see who created, edited or deleted a form, field, or entry

-With it's easy to use Extender system, developers can add their own settings and items to track.

 There is also a **RSS feed of changes** available, so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.

 It’s a plugin that is good to have on websites where several people are involved in editing the content.